Practising gratitude at school to support student wellbeing

 {{justify}}

 Gratitude is a learned skill that has been shown to improve symptoms of low mood and anxiety, support wellbeing and improve school performance in children (Lomas et al. 2014).
 Over recent years, much progress has been made in understanding the relationship between gratitude and wellbeing in primary and secondary school aged children and adolescents.
 A study by Nguyen and Gordon (2020) found that gratitude can be related to increased levels of happiness in children as young as 5 years old.
-In addition to this, the review by Watkins (2014) showed that students aged 10-10years old reported an increase in their subjective wellbeing when they increased their gratitude practices.
+In addition to this, the review by Watkins (2014) showed that students aged 10 years and above reported an increase in their subjective wellbeing when they increased their gratitude practices.
 This research tells us that students of all ages benefit from being taught gratitude practices and that, if we start this at a young age, we could help students to be happy and healthier people (Chopik et al., 2019).

 Students who regularly practise gratitude see improvement in: